 Attractive communities include Springfield, Creve Coeur, Clayton

-Amenities are abundant in The Show-Me State, and the following communities are some of the nicest cities to live, work and play:
+Amenities are abundant in The Show-Me State, and the following communities are some of the best places in Missouri to live, work and play.

 Commonly called “CoMo,” Columbia is home to the University of Missouri as well as Columbia College and Stephens College, and all three contribute greatly to the city’s college town atmosphere.
 The community features strong insurance and technology sectors, and a good transportation system includes Interstate 70, U.S. Route 63 and Columbia Regional Airport.

 Lake Jacomo and Blue Springs Lake are among the attractions in Blue Springs, a city that features 22 parks and three public school districts.
 Residents receive excellent care at St. Mary’s Medical Center, and convenient transportation choices include I-70, U.S. Route 40 and State Route 7.

 With its nickname “Queen City of the Ozarks,” universities in Springfield include Drury, Evangel and Missouri State.
 The city has more than 25 registered neighborhoods, and the economy is based on education, healthcare, manufacturing, retail and tourism.
 Springfield offers six hospitals, 92 parks and Springfield-Branson National Airport.